P-ks/FamilyTracker/README.md

-Backend family tracker website, based on using the Embedded JAVASCRIPT FUNCTIONALITY features in the HTML file section.
+Backend family tracker website, based on using the Embedded JAVASCRIPT FUNCTIONALITY features in the file system.